 Abelia Care and Pruning

-Little is need with regards to the care of these shrubs, though regular watering improves performance.
+Little is needed with regards to the care of these shrubs, though regular watering improves performance.

-When growing the standard Abelia grandiflora, leave room for the plant to spread to 6 feet and reach 6 to 10 feet in height.
+When growing the standard Abelia grandiflora, leave room for the plant to spread to 6 feet (2 m.) and reach 6 to 10 feet (2-3 m.) in height.
 The habit of the glossy abelia plant is to spread.
-Newer cultivars are more compact and require less pruning; therefore, abelia care is less time consuming.
+Newer cultivars are more compact and require less pruning, therefore, abelia care is less time consuming.

 - ‘Plum Surprise’ is another of the newer offerings, with less flowering and more finely textured foliage.
 Arching stems sport yellow-green leaves which become emerald in summer, turning burgundy as temperatures cool.
 Reddish stems often bear single flowers that appear white on first glance, but when examined closely, have a purple blush and yellow throat.
 This glossy abelia plant is tolerant of drought and summer heat once established in the landscape.
 Abelia care for this cultivar includes early spring pruning.